 The fourth special issue of Acta Structuralica (second semester 2018) will be devoted to Romanian structuralism.
 It will be edited by Iulian Apostolescu (Bucharest) and Prof. Aurel Codoban (Cluj-Napoca).
 High quality abstracts are invited in any area of structuralism, including but not limited to the structuralist movement and post-structuralism.

-We are now accepting submissions for the second regular issue of Acta Structuralica.
+We are now accepting submissions for the third regular issue of Acta Structuralica.

 Acta Structuralica accepts submissions on a rolling basis.
 Please send your manuscript or contact the editor, Simone Aurora (email@example.com).